AaravArora3835/Google-Cybersecurity-Certificate/README.md

 ## Success Metrics

 - [x] VMs set up and tested
-- [x] Financial aid approved
+- [x] Financial aid approved (Oct 27, 2025)
-- [ ] Courses 1-5 completed by Dec 14, 2025
+- [ ] Courses 1-8 completed by Dec 22, 2025
 - [ ] All course quizzes passed (≥80%)
-- [ ] Certificate earned by Jan 31, 2026
+- [ ] Certificate earned by Dec 22, 2025
 - [ ] 5+ labs recreated in home environment

 ---

+## Troubleshooting & Support

+**If VMs break:**
+1. Restore from snapshot: "Clean_Oct2025"
+2. Check `/Troubleshooting` folder for fixes
+3. Reddit: r/virtualbox or r/Kali

+**If stuck on concepts:**
+1. Google Cert discussion forums
+2. Cybersecurity Discord communities
+3. TryHackMe walkthroughs

+**Progress tracking:**
+- Weekly reflections in `/Notes`
+- Overall reflection in `Reflection.md`

+---

 ## Reflection

-*Will be completed at the end of Phase 1 (Jan 31, 2026)*
+*Will be completed at the end of Phase 1 (Dec 22, 2025)*

 **What was hardest?**